 - physical abuse;

-- emotional abuse;
+- emotional abuse:

 - sexual abuse; and/or

 - neglect.

-Staff are referred to Appendix 1 of this policy for further detail of the types of abuse and possible signs of abuse as well as further information regarding specific safeguarding issues such as child criminal and/or sexual exploitation.
+Staff are referred to Appendix 1 of this policy for further detail of the types of abuse and possible signs of abuse, as well as further information regarding specific safeguarding issues such as child criminal and /or sexual exploitation.

-PROCEDURES FOR DEALING WITH A CONCERN ABOUT A PUPIL: Act immediately
+2. PROCEDURES FOR DEALING WITH CONCERNS ABOUT A CHILD

-If staff suspect or hear an allegation or complaint of abuse or neglect from a pupil or any third party, they must act immediately and follow the relevant procedure below.
-Staff should not assume that somebody else will take action and share information that might be critical in keeping pupils safe.
+If staff suspect or hear an allegation or complaint of abuse, exploitation or neglect from a child or any third party, they must act immediately and follow the relevant procedure below.
+Staff should not assume that somebody else will take action and share information that might be critical in keeping children safe.

-The guidance, Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information.
-Fears regarding sharing information under the Data Protection Act 2018 and the GDPR should not be allowed to stand in the way of the need to safeguard and promote the welfare, and protect the safety of pupils and neither the DPA 2018 or the UK GDPR prevent the sharing of information for the purposes of keeping children safe.
-If in doubt about what information can and should be shared, staff should speak to the Designated Safeguarding Lead (DSL).
+The guidance, "Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers", supports staff who have to make decisions about sharing information.
+The Board of Directors of The New Model School Company Limited (NMS) recognises the importance of information sharing between practitioners and local agencies, including ensuring arrangements for sharing information within the School and with local authority children's social care, the safeguarding partners and other organisations, agencies and practitioners as required.
+Fears regarding sharing information under the Data Protection Act 2018 and the UK GDPR should not be allowed to stand in the way of the need to safeguard and promote the welfare, and protect the safety of children, and neither the DPA 2018 or the UK GDPR prevent the sharing of information for the purposes of keeping children safe.
+If in doubt about what information can and should be shared, staff should speak to the Designated Safeguarding Lead ('DSL').